Andrettin/Wyrmsun/readme.txt

 - Frank Kriegers have their own portrait (if the player has the Frank Faction Flair DLC).
 - Brising Miners have their own portrait (if the player has the Brising Faction Flair DLC).
 - Workers will now look to see if any trees have regrown closer to their drop-off point when going to harvest lumber.
+- Improved worker pathfinding checks when choosing which objects to harvest.

 * Upgrades
 - Update to the Spatha's icon (by Leo).